chriseppstein/chriseppstein.github.com/_source/_posts/2010-05-10-announcing-the-v0.10-release.markdown

 ### Ellipsis Mixin

 If you use the `ellipsis` mixin and want full mozilla support, you must set `$use-mozilla-ellipsis-binding : true` and install the additional files with `compass install compass/ellipsis`.
-If you don't then ellipsis will only work in FireFox 3.6 or greater.
+If you don't then ellipsis will only work in Firefox 3.6 or greater.

 ### Miscellany